Thanos1716/pixel-consistency/README.md

 ## Support Me

-The best way to support me at the moment is by downloading my resourcepack!
+The best way to support me at the moment is by downloading and following my resourcepack!

 I don't have any donation options available, but that is something I may consider setting up in the future.
 If this is something you would like, please [raise an issue](https://github.com/Thanos1716/pixel-consistency/issues).